Robert-van-Engelen/lua-to-lisp/README.md

 All of the Lua 5.3 syntax and semantics are covered by the transpiler, except for gotos and low-level stuff such as metatables and integration with C.  Perhaps I will add support for gotos later.

-Syntax error reporting uses fairly sophisticated features of RE/flex combined with Bison's C++ [complete symbols](https://www.gnu.org/software/bison/manual/html_node/Complete-Symbols.html)+[locations](https://www.gnu.org/software/bison/manual/html_node/Tracking-Locations.html) parsing documented in the [lua.l](lua.l) and [lua.y](lua.y) source code files.
+Syntax error reporting uses fairly sophisticated features of RE/flex combined with Bison's C++ [complete symbols](https://www.gnu.org/software/bison/manual/html_node/Complete-Symbols.html)+[locations](https://www.gnu.org/software/bison/manual/html_node/Tracking-Locations.html) parsing documented in my [lua.l](lua.l) and [lua.y](lua.y) source code files.

 ## How to transpile Lua to Lisp

-The `lua2lisp` transpiler converts Lua to Lisp in two phases, a front-end and back-end:
+The `lua2lisp` transpiler converts Lua to Lisp in two phases, a front-end phase and a back-end phase:

-1. parse Lua code to build an abstract syntax tree using an [abstract grammar](#lua-abstract-grammar) of C++ classes.
+1. parse Lua code to build an abstract syntax tree using an [abstract grammar](#lua-abstract-grammar) of C++ classes I've written for this project
-2. recursively invoke `transpile` member functions of the abstract syntax tree to generate Lisp.
+2. recursively invoke `transpile` member functions of the abstract syntax tree to generate Lisp

 Execution `lua2lisp` on a Lua source code file produces a Lisp file: